rubenhorne/ic-issues/README.md

 #### Low Impact

-Generally applications that ride on top of the Internet Computer.
+Generally, small or trivial improvements, or applications that ride on top of the Internet Computer.
 Though the proper functioning of applications is the purpose of the Internet Computer, we are more focused on issues that relate to the base layer protocols themselves.

 ### Time to Implement